 Whatever you do, don’t be scared.
-Remember that getting over the fear of messing up in front of people is a huge step in your road towards competence, so the sooner you start crossing that bridge, the better.
+Remember that getting over the fear of messing up in front of people is an essential step, so the sooner you start crossing that bridge, the better.

-What about “Actual” Immersion?
+What about Actual Immersion?

 Ultimately, when you’re ready, you can try real immersion by traveling to a Spanish speaking country.

 Get out there among the common people, make a new friend or two, and order some tacos.

 Better yet, stay with someone who only speaks Spanish (via AirBnb, for instance).
-Then you’ll really be forced to practice. 🙂
+Then you’ll really be forced to practice!

 Remember Five Keys for Success:

-2. Use all your senses.
+- Use all your senses

-2A.
-Read and talk aloud.
+- Read and talk out loud

 Try to use all your senses, and don’t be scared to make some mistakes.
-Every little bit will help, and chances are you’ll progress faster than you expected.
+Every little bit will help, and chances are you’ll progress faster than you expected!